 The company’s previous Vuze VR camera (which we found to be a good performer in our review) focused on combining 360-degree immersive video with stereoscopic 3D, but this resulted in a rather large, eight-lens device that limited how you could use it.
 The Vuze XR, by comparison, is much more portable and designed to be taken anywhere.

 While 360-degree content can be easily consumed on just about any device, from your smartphone to your desktop computer, the 180-degree 3D mode will require some sort of virtual reality headset (see our favorites here).
 For this reason, we’re not sure how useful the 180-degree mode will be for most people, but it’s certainly a unique aspect of the Vuze XR that sets it apart from other compact 360 cameras like the Samsung Gear 360.

-The camera is expected to ship in the fourth quarter of this year at for around $400, although the exact pricing and availability have not yet been revealed.
+The camera ships in late November, with a $439 pre-order bundle that includes the camera, underwater housing ($100 individually) and a 64GB MicroSD card.
 That will put it a fair margin above many other compact 360 cameras, which have weathered rather extreme price drops since their initial unveilings (the Samsung Gear 360 sells for just $95, after launching at $300).
 If the Vuze XR can deliver a good user experience through software, however, it may be able to come out ahead, as we have seen with the Rylo, which has managed to hold onto its $500 launch price many months after its original release thanks to an easy to use app and some great editing features.

 - The Facebook Red Manifold shows what 360 content from 16 8K lenses looks like

 - Moment Anamorphic lens transforms your phone into a cinema camera